openaccessapp/Documentation/places.md

 ### Integration into the Total Visitory Flow Manaement incl.
 Marketing, Promotion, planning, hygene concept, statistics, etc.

 we take all the work from you which can be done externally

+## PlacesApp

+add video how to add and manage your place and also screenshots